wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/332-letter-downer-to-maudling.md

 ---
+doc_date: '1972-05-12'
+doc_num: 332
+doc_order: 332
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1313]'
-title: "332 LETTER, DOWNER TO MAUDLING"
+title: LETTER, DOWNER TO MAUDLING
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10198
 vol_id: 27
-doc_date: 1972-05-12
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 332 LETTER, DOWNER TO MAUDLING

-UKNA: FCO 24/1313

 Australian High Commission, London, 12 May 1972

-I am writing to you on the contentious subject of the_ administration of your Immigration Act in so far as it affects visiting Australians_.
+I am writing to you on the contentious subject of the _administration of your Immigration Act in so far as it affects visiting Australians_.
 I have been asked to do this by the six Agents-General of the Australian States: The Hon.
 Sir Murray Porter of Victoria, Brigadier Sir John Pagan of New South Wales, The Hon.
 Stewart Bovell of Western Australia, Mr Royce Neville of Tasmania, R. C. Taylor of South Australia, and The Hon.
 P. Delamothe of Queensland.

 Sir Murray Porter, Mr Bovell, and Dr Delamothe, are former State Liberal Ministers, with wide political experience; Sir John Pagan is a former President of the Australian Liberal Party, but has never been an MP; Mr Neville and Mr Taylor are business men.